ODE Integrators

 Tolerances

 Tolerances dictate how accurate the ODE solver must be while solving equations during a simulation.
 Typically, the smaller the tolerance is, the more accurate the results will be.
-However, if the tolerance is too small, the code may run for too long or the ODE solver will never converge.
-In these simulations, rtol values will set the relative tolerances and atol values will set the absolute tolerances for the ODE solver.
-Often, one can find and set these values in an input file for a simulation.
+However, if the tolerance is too small, the code may run for too long, the ODE solver will never converge, or it might require at timestep that underflows.

 The ODE integrators don’t know about the constraint that